Duncanyu/cisc101-112/TP3/group112_tp3.markdown

 https://copilot.microsoft.com/shares/xRVkjsZSoNJo3oBcbpDwb

 **Reflection**:
 The improved prompt gave the LLM the instructions needed to verify the availability of the museum and weather on the day.
-Overall allowing the LLM to give real-time, accurate results.
+By highlighting these edge cases, the output enforces real-time, accurate resutls that portray the real circumstances of the trip.

 ## Set 3: Chain-of-Thought and Few-Shot Prompting